 IR MENU

-In the auto parts and accessories industry, in which the Company operates, in-store sales of expendable auto parts such as tires, oil, and batteries progressed steadily, driven by driving demand for travel and homecoming visits, along with the effects of regional cold and snowfall during the winter.
+In the auto parts and accessories industry, in which the Company operates, tire sales were strong throughout the three-month period, partly due to a last-minute demand rush in anticipation of price increases associated with the price revisions implemented by tire manufacturers.
+In-store sales of expendable auto parts such as oil and batteries also progressed steadily, driven by driving demand during the long holiday in May.

-In the fiscal year ended March 31, 2025, net sales amounted to 154,066 million yen (105.1% year-on-year, or up 7,425 million yen) due to strong sales of expendable auto parts, such as tires, oil, and batteries, an increase in wage earnings, and other factors.
-Gross profit was 67,391 million yen (107.3% year-on-year, or up 4,564 million yen), reflecting a higher growth rate in wage earnings, which has a high gross profit margin.
+In the three months ended June 30, 2025, net sales amounted to 40,288 million yen (116.2% year-on-year, or up 5,616 million yen).
+This was due to the results of Y International, Inc., acquired as a subsidiary in January 2025, which operates the “Y’s Road” sports bicycle chain stores, as well as strong sales of expendable auto parts, such as tires and batteries, an increase in wage earnings, and other factors.
+Gross profit was 18,293 million yen (117.5% year-on-year, or up 2,725 million yen).

-Selling, general and administrative expenses amounted to 51,940 million yen (107.4% year-on-year, or up 3,588 million yen), primarily owing to an increase in personnel costs.
+Selling, general and administrative expenses amounted to 14,789 million yen (118.8% year-on-year, or up 2,338 million yen), mainly owing to an increase in subsidiary stores and a rise in store operating costs, primarily in personnel costs.

 We look forward to your continued warm support and guidance.